publicocean0/bindep/README.md

   <li> aggregated: all attachmnts are processed after the aggregation</li>
   <li>separated:  all attachments are procesed one-b-one.</li>
    </ul>
+   In development mode they are linked separated.
- 4. minimizer:a attachment can be minified/uglified.
+ 4. minimizer:a attachment can be minified/uglified.In development mode is disabled.
  5. resource: is a text or a binary file present in a bower component but has no direct reference in the source.
  6. dependency: a bower component can use many bower component as dependencies.
+You can also define also local dependencies defined internally in your project.
  7. module: a bower component can contains many modules.
 For each module you can add attachments,resources,dependencies.You can also define what modules require this module.
  8. converter: is a handler permitting to convert a file type in a attachment.
 By default is setup just less converter permitting to convert less files in css files.
  9. preprocessor: bindep can use a additional preprocessor for attachments passing directly options in your tag-block.The preprocessor syntax you can embed in you attachments can be find [here](https://github.com/dcodeIO/Preprocessor.js)